jasper-sw/clash-royale-bot/README.md

 my_other_token=[sample_token2]
 ```
-## The following steps are only necessary if you want to text people messages about their clash games
+## The following steps are only necessary if you want to send people text messages about their clash games
 - create another folder called 'twilio_config/' in the root directory and include a file called 'twilio_config/twilio.txt' in that directory.
 In that file you need to include your twilio account details if you want to text people.
 Format the file as follows:
 ```
 SID: [your twilio SID]